vdelachaux/unit-tests-with-Classes/README.md

 # unit-tests-with-Classes

-The goal of this class is to allow implement unit-tests in 4D with a minimum of code.
+The purpose of this class is to allow implementing unit tests in 4D with a minimum of code.
 <br/>This class will be augmented according to my needs but I strongly encouraged you to enrich this project through [pull request](https://github.com/vdelachaux/unit-tests-with-Classes/pulls).
 This can only benefit the [4D developer community](https://discuss.4d.com)

 See the [documentation](Documentation/Classes/ut.md) (also available via the Explorer's documentation panel) or the method [***test_ut***](Project/Sources/Methods/test_ut.4dm) to learn how to use it.